substrait-io/substrait/site/docs/extensions/core_extensions/guidelines.md

  - Be consistent when it comes to argument types.
 It is preferable to define a function that accepts and returns one type class over a function that promotes from one type class or another or accepts a mixture of type classes.
 This aims to prevent an explosion of function implementations.
     - More information and examples: [#251](https://github.com/substrait-io/substrait/issues/251)

- - Be pedantic when describing functionality.
+ - Be precise when describing functionality.
 The corner cases that rarely come up in practice are exactly the places where different implementations are likely to differ, so for a plan to be implementation-agnostic, these are exactly the things that need to be specified exhaustively.
-For especially pedantic things, an optional enumeration argument may be suitable; this allows a producer to explicitly indicate that the consumer can pick the behavior.
+For especially pedantic things, such as the behavior of a string function when given an illegal string index, an optional enumeration argument may be suitable; this allows a producer to explicitly indicate that the consumer can pick the behavior.
     - Example: the verbosity of the description of [regex_match_substring](https://github.com/substrait-io/substrait/blob/fbe5e0949b863334d02b5ad9ecac55ec8fc4debb/extensions/functions_string.yaml#L79-L139).
     - Example: the floating point rounding option defined [here](common_options.md).

- - The core extensions should generally not be defining type classes.
-If you believe a type class that isn't currently in the specification is important enough to include, it probably makes more sense to simply add it to the built-in types, or otherwise should be a third-party extension.